xuewenfei/modular_rails/wiki/book.md

 screen!

 4.2.3
-Part  3:  Style our app
+Part  3:  Style our app(add gemspec and require lib/core)
 We’re going to  use bootstrap-sass  to  style SamuraiCRM.
 To  do  that, we  need  to  add a few gems  to  the engine   gemspec .
 Step  1:  Add the gems!